Indian Adaptation of 'The Night Manager' Nominated for International Emmy | Entertainment

 - India

-The Indian adaptation of 'The Night Manager', starring Anil Kapoor, Aditya Roy Kapoor, and Sobhita Dhulipala, has garnered a nomination in the drama series category at the 2024 International Emmy Awards.
+'The Night Manager', featuring prominent actors Anil Kapoor, Aditya Roy Kapoor, and Sobhita Dhulipala, has clinched a nomination for the 2024 International Emmy Awards under the drama series category.

-This series, directed by Sandeep Modi and Priyanka Ghose, is the sole Indian entry among 14 categories announced in New York by the International Academy of Television Arts & Sciences.
-It is adapted from John le Carré's novel and the British series featuring Tom Hiddleston, Hugh Laurie, and Olivia Colman.
-India's 'The Night Manager' will compete with France's 'Les Gouttes de Dieu' (Drops of God), Australia's 'The Newsreader - Season 2', and Argentina's 'Iosi, El Espia Arrepentido' season two.
+This acclaimed series, helmed by directors Sandeep Modi and Priyanka Ghose, stands as the lone representative from India among the 14 diverse categories unveiled on Thursday in New York.
+The show is a creative adaptation of John le Carré's novel and the renowned British series starring Tom Hiddleston and Hugh Laurie.

+In the race for the award, 'The Night Manager' will contend with other prominent international series including France's 'Les Gouttes de Dieu,' 'The Newsreader - Season 2' from Australia, and Argentina's 'Iosi, El Espia Arrepentido' season two.

-Anil Kapoor, who played antagonist Shelly Rungta, expressed his excitement over the nomination, seeing it as validation for hard work.
-The International Emmys will be hosted by Indian comedian Vir Das on November 25 in New York.
+Expressing his joy, Anil Kapoor, who plays the complex antagonist Shelly Rungta, remarked on the importance of the nomination as a testament to their hard work and the show's widespread acclaim.
+The International Emmys will convene on November 25 in New York, hosted by Indian comedian Vir Das.

 (With inputs from agencies.)